 Choosing a Team Driver Partner

-Whether you’re just getting started or you’ve been a solo driver for a while, consider the people in your personal network and whether they’d be good candidates to form an effective team with you.
+Whether you’re just getting started or you’ve been a solo driver for a while, consider the people in your personal network and whether they’d be good candidates to form a capable team with you.
 It could be a friend, a colleague, or even your wife or husband.
-The key is to choose someone with whom you can share everything from space to responsibilities.
-Each person needs to be willing to fulfill their side of the bargain to truly form a lasting and successful partnership.
-From there, you can establish a team that gets more done, helps more people, and ultimately, makes more money per year.
+You may be surprised at the amount of husband and wife team truck driving jobs available today.
+The key is to choose someone with whom you can share everything, from space to responsibilities.
+Each person needs to be willing to fulfill their side of the bargain to indeed form a lasting and successful partnership.
+From there, you can establish a team that gets more done, helps more people, and, ultimately, makes more money per year.

 What is a team truck driver?
 Read our blog post Team Trucking in 2020 and Beyond.